maxmelichov/Text-To-speech/README.md

 For a quick start look at [Notebook](https://github.com/maxmelichov/Text-To-speech/blob/main/DataCreation.ipynb)https://github.com/maxmelichov/Text-To-speech/blob/main/DataCreation.ipynb)

 ## How to use the training notebook and the synthesis notebook
-You can use these videos that will help you to gather the data and also train your model: [Part1](https://www.youtube.com/watch?v=b1fzyM0VhhI),[Part2](https://www.youtube.com/watch?v=gVqSEIr2PD4&t=284s)
+These videos will help you to gather the data and also train the model: [Part1](https://www.youtube.com/watch?v=b1fzyM0VhhI),[Part2](https://www.youtube.com/watch?v=gVqSEIr2PD4&t=284s)

 We're using the custom Tacotron 2 that we took from Nvidia and custom notebooks.